na-na-hi/renget/archive/MixtralForRetards.md

 It will work just like that but for more performance read the guide on CuBLAS / GPU layers and such: >https://github.com/LostRuins/koboldcpp/wiki

-Btw, llama.cpp apparently recently got a x3 speedup for mixtral if you want to use that instead: >https://github.com/ggerganov/llama.cpp

 ---

 **Mixtral common pratfalls:**